 Secondary school of horticulture and fruit growing in Lednice

 It was because of Prince Johann II’s special interest in horticulture that a secondary school for horticulture and fruit growing was established in Lednice in 1895.
 The Mendeleum Institute that was also opened in Lednice, in 1913, was financed by Prince Johann II and soon became a center for the cultivation of ornamental and food crops of all kinds in accordance with Mendel’s theories of genetics.
-The over 100-meter-long glasshouse for tropical plants that he had built in 1846 was one of the first iron and glass structures of its kind in Europe.

 Social and humanitarian work